Íslandsbanki hf.: Transactions in relation to a share repurchase programme

 This round of share buybacks aims to repurchase own shares of the maximum amount of 10 million shares or 0.50% of issued shares, the total purchase price for repurchased shares however not exceeding ISK 1,000,000,000 in total.
 This round of share buybacks commenced on 25 March 2024 and remains in force until 30 June 2024, unless the conditions on the maximum amount of shares or purchase price is met before that time.

-From the beginning of the share repurchase in February 2023 the Bank has purchased a total of 54,362,258 own shares, or 2.72% of issued shares.
+In addition to the above purchase in week 23, the Bank purchased 20,860,907 own shares through buybacks of own shares through a reverse auction, cf. announcement of the results of those buybacks dated 6 June 2024.
+From the beginning of the share repurchase in February 2023 the Bank has purchased a total of 76,275,173 own shares, or 3.81% of issued shares.

 The share repurchase programme will be carried out in accordance with the applicable law, including the Act on limited liability companies No. 2/1995, Regulation No. 596/2014 of the European Parliament and of the Council on market abuse, Commission delegated regulation (EU) 2016/1052 of 8 March 2016, the Act on Measures Against Market Abuse No. 60/2021 and regulation 320/2022 on the same subject.
 The approval of the Financial Supervisory Authority of the Central Bank of Iceland for the Bank's repurchase of own shares has been obtained.